May 9th Devotional and Announcements

 Mark Wells

-When I was a kid, my sister was friends with their Walter and Virginia White’s daughter Gail, who led my sister to the Lord.
+When I was a kid, my sister was friends with (members) Walter and Virginia White’s daughter Gail, who led my sister to the Lord.
 I was 13 when she shared Jesus with me and I received Christ.
 I knew that there was a change in my heart and life and the Holy Spirit came to live in me.
 I lived through some tumultuous times: my mom took her life and I rebelled and started hanging out with a very bad crowd.
 Since then, I’ve been in the fight to stay close to God.
 I’ve been going to church and living a Christian life for years and try to be mindful daily that I’m living for Jesus His righteousness continues to convict me of sin and I’m in the Word and trying to pray every day.
 I am only going to Heaven because of God’s mercy through Jesus’ blood that covers all my sin.
 I am a wretch and know it, but I love sharing the Good News with as many people as I can.
 Jesus is my core, my authority, my purpose, my reason.
 There’s no higher calling than His.
 He’s the substance of all that matters.
 My favorite verse is Matthew 6:33 to seek first God’s Kingdom and everything else will be taken care of.
 He’s my Lord.

 BACK TO TOP